-We are pleased to announce the creation of Forums @ Civic Hall, a curated event series about timely subjects at the intersection of technology and civil society.
-In addition to regular programming at Civic Hall, Forums @ Civic Hall will be a new series that is focused on debating and refining some of the most foundational questions facing technology, governance, media, and political economy.
-These convenings, with accompanying content pre- and post-event, will strive to include participants with different political points of view, policy experts, media figures, academics, private sector, advocacy organizations,community leaders, and leading independent watchdogs — all with a commitment to diversity, equity, and inclusion.
+Forums @ Civic Hall are a curated event series dedicated to creating communities of practice around timely subjects at the intersection of technology and civil society.
+In addition to regular programming at Civic Hall, Forums @ Civic Hall is a new series that is focused on debating and refining some of the most foundational questions facing technology, governance, media, and political economy.
+These convenings, with accompanying content pre- and post-event, strive to include participants with different political points of view, policy experts, media figures, academics, private sector, advocacy organizations, community leaders, and leading independent watchdogs — all with a commitment to diversity, equity, and inclusion.

 Forums are designed to take on big questions.
-Some of the broad ideas and themes we are looking at include: “Neighbors and Netizens: Designing for Healthy Civic Discourse in Tech Mediated Relationships,” “Personal Health and Platforms,” “The Big Tech Conundrum: Monopoly in the Platform Age,” “Sci-Fi Futures: Using Speculative Fiction to Imagine Alternatives in Tech and Society,” “Bipartisan Technology Regulation: What Is It and How Can It Be Done?”
-“Managing Content Moderation in A World of Nation-States,” and “The State of the Internet 2019.”
+Some of the broad ideas and themes we are looking at include: “Neighbors and Netizens: Designing for Healthy Civic Discourse in Tech Mediated Relationships,” “Personal Health and Platforms,” “The Big Tech Conundrum: Monopoly in the Platform Age,” “Sci-Fi Futures: Using Speculative Fiction to Imagine Alternatives in Tech and Society,” “Bipartisan Technology Regulation: What Is It and How Can It Be Done?” and “Managing Content Moderation in A World of Nation-States.”

-These Forums will run roughly every other month and will take place primarily at Civic Hall.
-With the support of event partners, we will put together afternoon and evening debates, workshops, and speaker series that create a corpus of knowledge and people around core issue areas.
-They will be free to Civic Hall members and open to non-members for a nominal fee.
-Forums will be livestreamed and recorded, so viewers all over the world can watch, but also ask live questions through Sli.do, an interactive question tool.
+These Forums run roughly every other month and take place primarily at Civic Hall.
+With the support of event partners, we put together afternoon and evening debates, workshops, and speaker series that create a corpus of knowledge and people around core issue areas.
+They are free to Civic Hall members and open to non-members for a nominal fee.
+Forums are livestreamed and recorded, so viewers all over the world can watch.
 These recordings, along with written content and reading lists will create a body of knowledge around each of the core issues addressed by Forums @ Civic Hall.

 Who is working on these Forums?